Forrest Mims: Using LEDs as narrow band light sensors

-32 years of Atmospheric Measurements
+Atmospheric Measurements

 For more than thirty years, Mims has made accurate and detailed atmospheric measurements.
 These include measuring the ozone layer, haze (aerosol optical depth), and the total column water vapor.

 The project began in May 1988, when Mims started experimenting with making UV-B measurements using homemade equipment.
 In 1989, Mims designed and built the first Total Ozone Portable Spectrometer (TOPS) to monitor ozone, and instruments to measure haze and water vapor.
 The first TOPS (Total Ozone Portable Spectrometer) ozone instrument earned a 1993 Rolex Award.

 On February 4, 1990, these instruments were first used at solar noon to measure the ozone layer, haze (aerosol optical depth) and total column water vapor.
 The photograph at left by Mims wife Minnie was made February 4, 2016, the 26th anniversary date.

 The various sun photometers, radiometers and cameras on the table are used every day at solar noon when the sun is not blocked by clouds.
 See Wikimedia and www.forrestmims.org for 25-year charts of total ozone, total water vapor and optical depth (haze).
-Mims' original LED sun photometer (placed in service during fall 1989) is in his left hand.
+Mims's original LED sun photometer (placed in service during fall 1989) is in his left hand.
 Two Microtops II are in his right hand.
 One is among the first (1997) and the other is the only MicroTOPS II with LED’s as photodetectors.

 Mims first LED sun photometer is still in use (he is shown holding it in the 26th anniversary photo above).
-It has dual LED’s acting as narrow band sensors, one at 830 nm and another at 940 nm (near-IR).
+It has dual LEDs acting as narrow band sensors, one at 830 nm and another at 940 nm (near-IR).
 The 830 nm LED is for optical depth.
 The ratio of the photocurrents from the 830 nm and 940 nm LEDs provides total water vapor.